 Since its creation in 2014, 23 participating states have offered 98 specialised response capacities on a voluntary basis to the pool.
 These resources are only deployed for response operations following a request for assistance via the EU Civil Protection Mechanism.

 The European Commission provides financial and technical support to capacities that are part of the voluntary pool during response operations.
 Participating states are reimbursed 85% of costs related to transport of equipment needed to respond to a disaster.
 Experts can also be deployed to consult communities to better prepare for disasters.
 Resources that only work well within one participating state are financed to be adapted to international standards.

 Recent response operations using resources from the voluntary pool include:

-Shortly after hurricane Matthew made landfall, Haiti activated the EU Civil Protection Mechanism asking for international assistance.
+Shortly after hurricane Matthew made landfall, Haiti activated the EU Civil Protection Mechanism to ask for international assistance.
 In response, the Emergency Response Coordination Centre coordinated support to Haiti from the pool which consisted of two water purification units.
 The units were deployed to the heart of the crisis zone in Haiti and was operated by 60 rescue workers from the French Civil Protection Military Corps.
 They purified more than 1.2 million liters of drinking water to halt the spread of diseases such as cholera.
-The French teams worked together with UNICEF, Haitian authorities and various national and international NGOs.
+The French teams worked together with UNICEF, Haitian authorities and various national and international non-governmental organisations (NGOs).